 - San Mateo Plain Groundwater Reliability Partnership

 - California Department of Water Resources Bulletin 118: San Mateo Plain Subbasin

 - Geologic, Hydrologic, and Historical Use of the SMP

 - Geotechnical Analysis of Soil Sediments in Abandoned Irrigation Wells

 - Comments on a Comprehensive Groundwater Protection Evaluation

-Groundwater Reports from Neighboring Cities
+Groundwater Information from Cities